-C. Sexual Violence: physical sexual acts perpetrated against a person's will or where a person in incapable of giving consent, including but not limited to sexual assault, rape, sexual battery, sexual coercion.
-All acts of sexual violence are considered unlawful sexual harassment for purposes of this procedure.
+C. Sexual Violence (a form of unlawful harassment): physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent, including but not limited to sexual assault, rape, sexual battery, and sexual coercion.
+All acts of sexual violence are considered unlawful sexual harassment, regardless of gender, for purposes of this procedure.

-D. Unlawful Discrimination: the denial of benefits or admission to the college or to any of its programs or activities, either academic or nonacademic, curricular or extracurricular, because of race, color, religion, age, gender, national origin, or disability.
+D. Unlawful Discrimination: the denial of benefits or admission to the college or to any of its programs or activities, either academic or nonacademic, curricular or extracurricular, because of race, color, religion, age, gender, national origin, genetic information or disability.